-Sebastián noticed that people were failing to return his greetings and that some regular customers had stopped coming to his establishments.
-He asked the town councils of Eibar and Elgoibar to investigate him, in order to dispel any doubts.
-The councils voted on motions to refute the rumours, declare Aizpiri’s good name and call for an end to the slander, but Herri Batasuna abstained.
+Sebastián noticed that people were failing to return his greetings and that some regular customers stopped coming to his establishments.
+He asked the town councils of Éibar and Elgóibar to investigate him, in order to dispel any doubts.
+Motions were tabled in both councils refuting the rumours, defending Aizpiri’s good name and calling for an end to the slander, but Herri Batasuna abstained.
 His family later reported that Aizpiri had been a victim of ETA extortion.
-His refusal to pay the so-called “revolutionary tax” was met, first, with a smear campaign linking him to a range of illicit activities and finally with death.
+His refusal to pay the so-called “revolutionary tax” was met first with a smear campaign linking him to a range of illicit activities and finally with death.

 A few days later in Elgóibar, ETA murdered a friend of Sebastián’s, Francisco Javier Zabaleta, whom they also falsely accused of being a drug trafficker.